Pinky Lilani

 Lilani was appointed Officer of the Order of the British Empire (OBE) in 2007 for services to charity and as Commander of the Order of the British Empire (CBE) in 2015 for services to women in business.

 Early life and education

 Lilani was born on 25 March 1954 in Calcutta, India and studied at the Catholic Loreto House School, Calcutta.
 She was raised in the Ismaili community.
 In 1974, she graduated from Calcutta University with an honours degree in Education and English.
 Lilani continued her studies, gaining a post graduate diploma in Social Communication Medias from the University of Bombay in 1976.

-In 1978 Lilani moved to the UK where she completed a diploma in Management Studies at the Council for National Academic Awards and a Diploma in Marketing at The Institute of Marketing in 1988.
-Lilani is married with two sons.
+In 1978 Lilani moved to the UK.

 Career

 Lilani began her cookery career when she moved to the UK in 1978; she compiled her notes and recipes which eventually became her first book, '’Spice Magic: An Indian Culinary Adventure’’, published in 2001 and promoted it by holding culinary demonstrations in book shops.
 The cookbook also surveys the influence of history, culture, geography and religion on the food habits of India.
 In 2009 she released a second book, '’Coriander Makes the Difference'’.

 Lilani has acted as a development consultant with major food companies in Europe, including Sharwood's, and has advised on Indian food products stocked by Safeway and Tesco.

 In 1999, she founded the Asian Women of Achievement Awards, an annual event to acknowledge the achievements of Asian women in Britain.
 Cherie Blair QC is a patron of the Awards.
 Blair is also a patron of the Women of the Future Awards, which Lilani founded in 2006 to provide a platform for female talent in the UK.